webciter/setBackgroundCanvas/README.md

 <h2>Chroma Variance</h2>

-Apply an amount of chroma variance to the video or image the class of chromaKey must be added to the canvas element to function
+Apply an amount of chroma variance to the GLSLFragmentShader or Image the class of chromaKey must be added to the canvas element to function

 <pre>
-document.getElementById("your_block_level_element").canvas.element.chromaVariance = 300;
+document.getElementById("your_block_level_element").backgroundCanvas.chromaVariance = 300;
 </pre>